 Primo Lapbaby Belt

-Showcased at this year’s JPMA Baby Expo, this ingenious device straps your infant-in-arms to your lap when seated.
+Showcased at this year’s JPMA Baby Expo, this ingenious travel gear straps your infant-in-arms to your lap when seated.
 That means you get both hands free to eat pretzels and sip tiny cups of soda, airplane seatbelt fits more comfortably over both you and the kid.
 It weighs less than a pound, folds up and stows in its own carrying case, and has an attached tether for toys and pacifiers.
-It fits babies 3-months-old and up and dude’s whose pants aren’t bigger than 54 inches.
+It fits babies 3 months old and up and dudes whose pants aren’t bigger than 54 inches.

 Snug Play+ Folding Headphones

 The beauty of the Snug Play+ headphones, other than they allow your kids to watch Wild Kratz without everybody on the plane staring you down, is that they fold up to fit in your carry-on.
 Plus, the comfortable cans automatically limit the volume to protect your kid’s ears and rock a sharing port so you can plug in another pair of headphones ⏤ in case you to have a second child in tow or just want to watch PBS, too.
 They’re made for ages three to nine and come in one of 14 festive colors.

 Like BedBox, Fly-Tot wants to help your kid get some solid sack time on long flights.
 Essentially, it’s a 21-inch-tall inflatable ottoman that transforms the airplane seat into a toddler bed.
 It sits on the floor between most economy and premium economy seats, and inflates in less than three minutes using the accompanying foot pump.
 It’s built for kids up to four-feet, seven-inches (or 165 pounds), and the new model which debuted this spring also includes a carry-on strap.